The Anti-Doping Rules

-Doping is defined in the WADA Code as breaking one or more of the Anti-Doping Rule Violations.
+Doping is defined in the World Anti-Doping Code as the occurrence of one or more of the Anti-Doping Rule Violations (ADRVs).

-The facts - what you need to know about the 10 Anti-Doping Rule Violations
+The facts - what you need to know about the 11 ADRVs

 What that means for you

-Refusing a test, as an example, could lead to 4-year ban.
+Refusing a test, as an example, could lead to four-year ban.

 And remember, ADRVs are just like the rules in sport - it’s out or it’s in, it’s an official time or it’s not - but that is not everything.